hatari/hatari/tests/readme.txt

 - "make test" test for Native Features emulator interface, and example code for different compilers / assemblers on how to use it

+screen/
+- "make test" tests for a fullscreen demo

 serial/
 - "make test" tests for Hatari serial interfaces

 tosboot/
-- tester for automatically running all (specified) TOS versions with relevant Hatari configurations to afterwards verify from produced screenshots that they they all booted fine.
-And a script that compares the screenshots against earlier reference screenshots
+- Tester for automatically running all (specified) TOS versions with relevant Hatari configurations and for checking basic device and GEMDOS functionality.
+From screenshots saved at end of each test, one can manually verify that they all really booted up fine.
+There's also a script for comparing the screenshots against earlier reference screenshots

 xbios/
 - "make test" tests for Hatari --bios-intercept facilities